 My second time in Lithuania’s second city

-In April 2017, I traveled for a week from Vilnius, Lithuania to Kaunas to Klaipeda, then to Riga, Latvia.
+In April 2017, I traveled for a week in Lithuania from Vilnius to Kaunas to Klaipeda, then on to Riga, Latvia for a few days.
 I wanted to replicate that trip with my wife to show her some of the interesting places I found.

 Park Inn Kaunas is located in the main part of the city one block away from Laisvės Alėja, one of Europe’s longest pedestrian streets.
 The street from St. Michael the Archangel Church at one end near the Park Inn hotel extends for about one mile, then merges into Vilnius g. to Kaunas Town Hall in Old Town for a total 2.5 km (1.55 miles) pedestrian walk.

 This area is lined with shops, restaurants and pubs.
 The place is a center of activity as people promenade along the pedestrian walkways.